weliff/socialbooks-client/README.md

-# socialbooks-client-java
+# socialbooks-client
-Consumes socialbooks-api with Java.
+Consumes socialbooks-api with Java or Ajax.